 Ice hockey accessories include the following: jock strap, mouthguard, garter belt, tape, skate laces, a water bottle, and a bag.
 A jock strap holds a cup and protects your groin, a mouthguard protects your teeth, a garter belt (also known as suspenders) holds your pants up, tape is used for your stick blade or hockey socks, laces are used to tie your skates, a water bottle is used to hydrate during your game/practice, and a bag is used to carry your equipment.

 A hockey bag is used for a player to carry and store their equipment.
 There are many different kinds and brands of hockey bags that come in different sizes.
-A younger player may want to use a hockey bag with wheels because the bag can get heavy, however, an older player may want to use a bag like the one in the image above that has handles and that can be carried over their shoulder.
+A younger player may want to use a hockey bag with wheels because the bag can get heavy, however, an older player may want to use a bag that has handles and that can be carried over their shoulder.
 If you're a goalie, you may want a bigger bag because your equipment requires more space.
 Most bags cost anywhere from reputable brands like Bauer and Warrior cost anywhere between $50 and $150.

 Garter belts are basically suspenders.
 Garter belts are not worn very often in hockey, however, the garter belt is used to make sure a player's hockey pants do not fall and slide down their waist.
 The bottom of the garter belt clips onto the side of the pants, and the top straps are looped around the player's shoulders (at the top of their shoulder pads).
 A player only wears a garter belt if their pants are loose.
 Garter belts are about $10 each.